 Though the program's consortial arrangement provides a wealth of resources to the student, it also involves the inconvenience of travel among four schools.
 Courses are coordinated in order to minimize travel.
 A student has (7) seven years to complete all degree requirements from the time he/she begins the program.

-The general requirements for the degree of Doctor of Psychology are listed on page 28.
+The general requirements for the degree of Doctor of Psychology are listed in the section entitled "General Regulations" in this catalog.
 Information on specific degree requirements, application procedures and deadline, admissions, financial aid, student evaluation, etc., is published in a separate catalog available only from The Virginia Consortium.
-See the program's website at www.vcpcp.odu.edu/vcpcp.
+See the program's website at www.sci.odu.edu/vcpcp.